It looks like you're in . Would you like to see content relevant to your location?

 • Worldwide

-Learn how we’re supporting the planning of a pioneering scheme to repurpose England’s historic canals—helping to secure future supplies, protect ecosystems and benefit local communities.
+Learn how we’re supporting the planning of a pioneering scheme to repurpose England’s historic canals – helping to secure future drinking water supplies, protect ecosystems and benefit local communities.

-To tackle this challenge, water companies must think differently about how water is managed and distributed.
-The Grand Union Canal Transfer Project is a pioneering example of this.
-A collaboration between Affinity Water, Severn Trent and the Canal & River Trust, the scheme will use the country’s historic canal network to transfer recycled water from the Midlands to the Southeast—one of the UK’s most water-stressed areas.
+To tackle this challenge, water companies must think differently about how water is managed and distributed as part of their Strategic Resource Options (SRO) defined within Water Resource Management Plans.
+The Grand Union Canal Transfer project is a pioneering example of this.
+A collaboration between Affinity Water, Severn Trent and the Canal & River Trust, the scheme will use the country’s historic canal network to transfer recycled water from the Midlands to the South East – one of the UK’s most water-stressed areas.

-By repurposing the existing canal network, the project reduces the need for major new construction, keeping disruption to a minimum.
-Along its route, it will also help restore natural habitats, create more green spaces for people to enjoy and support local businesses that rely on the canal.
+By repurposing the existing canal network, the project reduces the need for major new construction of pipelines, keeping disruption to a minimum.
+Along its route, it will also help restore natural habitats, create more green spaces for people to enjoy and support local businesses that rely on the canals.

 Britain’s canal network was built hundreds of years ago as the freight arteries that fuelled the industrial revolution,” Peter Walker, Head of Strategic Infrastructure Projects, Canal & River Trust, explains.